 How to Hire Part-Time Employees: Frequently Asked Questions (FAQs)

-Hiring part-time employees is simply not as easy as one might think.
+Hiring part-time employees is not as easy as one might think.
 Below we add some more considerations to questions employers may still ask.

 How do I hire seasonal employees?

 Seasonal employees function very similarly to part-time employees but are often hired under the understanding that they are only working for a short period of time, such as a summer or winter.
 Retail stores often hire more seasonal employees because of the cyclical nature of the industry and thus experience more employee turnover.
 Employers may consider offering fewer benefits to employees that are only working on a seasonal basis.